PharmGKB/PharmCAT/docs/examples/index.md

 ---
 title: Example Reports
 prermalink: examples/
+nav_order: 6
 ---

 # Example Report

 This is a collection of example files that demonstrate input and output files from a single run of PharmCAT.
-For more inforamtion about running PharmCAT, read the [documentation](https://github.com/PharmGKB/PharmCAT/wiki/Running-PharmCAT).
+For more inforamtion about running PharmCAT, read the [documentation](technical-docs/Running-PharmCAT).

 ## Input